 - Why am I being asked to submit an electronic copy of my dissertation?

-- This is mainly to help the Examiners.
-Some prefer to read the paper version, while others may need to read the dissertation from outside Cambridge.
+- This is mainly to help the Examiners who may need to read the dissertation from outside Cambridge.

 - Why am I being asked to submit my source code?

 - The Examiners may need to refer to it for clarification of statements made in the dissertation, or they may wish to study it in advance of a viva voce examination.

 - Who will have access to my dissertation and source code?

 - While your work is being marked, access is restricted to those with a need-to-know: the Examiners and directly involved support staff.
 Afterwards, you can request to have your files deleted.
 Any files that you do not request we delete may be archived by the department eventually and looked up by members of the deparment; in particular project supervisors might be interested in refering to them in future.
 You are also welcome to replace any of your uploaded files with a corrected archival version.

 - Does the submitted source code have to include all the extra stuff used to build the programs (e.g., makefiles, support files) or just the source code itself?

 - Examiners need to have access to source code you have created or substantially modified and this would tend to include makefiles created by hand, but not automatically generated files, or files available elsewhere.
 The same consideration applies to other supporting files that embody important functions, but not to files containing just data.
 Given that files are created in all sorts of ways, such as binary files created using a GUI, it is hard to be more precise.
 Certainly, it is not expected that you provide everything needed to replicate fully a working instance of the work.